gravitational/teleport/rfd/0105-headless-authentication.md

 The resulting user certificates will then be returned to the Proxy and then to the client.
 Now the client can complete the `tsh` request initially requested, e.g. `tsh ssh user@node01`.

+### `HeadlessAuthentication` resource watcher

+Both `POST /webapi/login/headless` and `rpc GetHeadlessAuthentication` make use of resource watchers to accomplish their respective goals.
+Creating resource watchers for every headless login request will put unwanted strain on the Auth Server.
+Instead, we will introduce a new basic resource watcher built for simplicity and efficiency.
+Many of the more complex, and expensive, watcher features will not be implemented (staleness detection, custom filters, etc.).
+The Auth service will be initiated with a single headless authentication watcher.

 ### Audit log

 The following actions will be tracked with audit events: